 This early digital experience taught me many lessons, which I took with me to the BBC, Associated New Media, Reuters – and later to Switzerland where I worked for the World Economic Forum and the International Olympic Committee.

 I now work in the business world, leveraging the experience and skills I gained during more than 20 years in journalism to counsel senior executives on corporate communications strategy.

-I do occasionally Twitter”>Tweet personal views but try not to take things too seriously.
-I also tweet in a sporting capacity as Head of Communications for the Devizes to Westminster Canoe Race.
+I do occasionally pop up on Twitter to express some (strictly) personal views – but I try not to take things too seriously (motto: always try to be kind!).
 Plus I can be found on LinkedIn , at About.Me, and via email.